mlunax/polycul.es/README.md

 ## Development

-You will need to install Python and virtualenv using whatever package manager your operating system uses.
+You will need to install Python, virtualenv, and GraphViz using whatever package manager your operating system uses.
 Then you can setup, run and test the application as follows:

 1. Create a new virtualenv environment by running `make`
 2. Install dependencies by running `make deps`